turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 - **Option 3:** Pausing the Timer
   - After the timer begins, a user should be able to pause the timer and resume an activity when they wish

+- **Option 4:** Animate the Timer
+  - Animate the border around the timer in a way that communicates how much time is left.

 **Consider the user experience:** the actions a user needs to take should be intuitive for someone who has never seen this application before.
 [Smashing Magazine](https://www.smashingmagazine.com/) contains great resources and articles, but their homepage also has some great examples of classy animations and hover states that convey something to the user.